riceissa/issarice.com/pages/information-for-high-school-students.md

 - find more high school-related posts.

+- books are declining in importance compared to material one can find on the internet; see “[Yes, a blog.](http://lesswrong.com/lw/33j/yes_a_blog/)”

 [maybe insert a guide in here of how to effectively use LW]

+### gwern

 - [gwern's site](http://www.gwern.net/) has numerous essays on eveything from nootropics to Wikipedia editing.
 His notion of [Long Content](http://www.gwern.net/About) is also especially inspiring: "if one holds onto every glimmer of genius for years, then even the dullest person may look a bit like a genius himself".
 For high school students especially, the essays [On Stress](http://www.gwern.net/On%20Stress) and [On Disrespect](http://www.gwern.net/On%20Disrespect) may be of interest.

+### Slate Star Codex

-- [Slate Star Codex](http://slatestarcodex.com/) is an excellent blog ranging in topics from romance to social justice to reactionary politics.
+[Slate Star Codex](http://slatestarcodex.com/) is an excellent blog ranging in topics from romance to social justice to reactionary politics.
 See the [top posts](http://slatestarcodex.com/top-posts/) for more.
 He is particularly good at [steelmanning](http://www.patheos.com/blogs/camelswithhammers/2012/12/the-virtue-of-steelmanning/) opponents' arguments.
 He is also good at picking out useful content on Reddit.

+He also has a(n older?) website called [Raikoth](http://www.raikoth.net/), which has the [The Consequentalism FAQ](http://www.raikoth.net/consequentialism.html).

+## Other

 - [Quora](http://quora.com) has a lot of information on [Education Disruption](https://education-disruption.quora.com/).